 John Goodwin Tower Center for Political Studies

-Established in 1996, the William P. Clements Center for Southwest Studies promotes research, publishing, teaching, and public programming in a variety of fields of inquiry related to the American Southwest.
+Established in 1996, the William P. Clements Center for Southwest Studies promotes research, publishing, teaching, and public programming in a variety of fields of inquiry related to Texas, the American Southwest and the U.S.- Mexico borderlands.

 The John Goodwin Tower Center for Political Studies is an academic center where all parties and views are heard in a marketplace of ideas.
 The Tower Center is dedicated to the interdisciplinary study of public policy and international affairs, the advancement of public service and the education of the next generation of leaders.
 Since its creation in 1992, the Tower Center has sought to bridge the gap between ideas, scholarship and teaching and the real-world practice of politics and public policy.